Li-OmicsLab/MetDIT/README.md

 - The code is developed using python 3.8 on Ubuntu 20.04.
 - The TransOmics and inference NetOmics can run on cpu.
 - If you want to train the NetOmics on custom dataset, Nvidia GPUs are needed.
-- This code is development and tested using one Nvidia A100 GPU with 40GB memory.
+- This code is development and tested using one Nvidia GTX 3080 GPU with 12GB memory.

 ## Quick start